mehulagg/gitlab/doc/user/application_security/api_fuzzing/index.md

   - GraphQL
   - Form bodies, JSON, or XML
 - One of the following assets to provide APIs to test:
-  - OpenAPI v2 API definition
+  - OpenAPI v2 or v3 API definition
   - HTTP Archive (HAR) of API requests to test
   - Postman Collection v2.0 or v2.1